mlpack/mlpack/doc/embedded/supported_boards.md

 the new architecture added to this table.

 Each section below gives the glibc toolchain by default.
-Where Bootlin also ships a **musl** toolchain for that architecture, a second block is provided: musl produces a smaller footprint, which can matter on very constrained devices.
+Where Bootlin also ships a `musl` toolchain for that architecture, a second block is provided:
+`musl` toolchains generally produce smaller programs, which can matter on very constrained devices.

 ### ARM11